The Cut Direct

-The Cut Direct is a novel that was published in 1938 by Phoebe Atwood Taylor writing as Alice Tilton.
-It is the second of the eight Leonidas Witherall mysteries.
+The Cut Direct is a 1938 novel by American writer Phoebe Atwood Taylor using the pseudonym as Alice Tilton.
+It is the second of the eight Leonidas Witherall mystery series.

 Plot summary

 It's a snowy day in Dalton (a New England town near Boston) and someone's trying to run over Leonidas Witherall, "the man who looks like Shakespeare".
 He's saved by brassy young Margie and her muscular boyfriend Cuff, but he promptly escapes them and is knocked down by another car.
 When he awakens, he's in the home of Bennington Brett, a former pupil, who is sitting stabbed in front of him.
 Witherall assembles a crew including the dead man's secretary, the lovely Miss Dallas Tring, two neighbors, Stanton Kaye, and dotty housewife Mrs. Price (who owns the fatal carving knife), whose new maid is Margie.
 Together, the group races around Dalton in pursuit of clues and suspects, comes dangerously close to the second murder, and resolves matters by delivering the criminals to the police complete with confessions.